-Canada's most diverse metropolis, Montréal, is an island city that favors grace and elegance over order or even prosperity, a city where past and present intrude on each other daily.
-In some ways it resembles Vienna—well past its peak of power and glory, perhaps, yet still vibrant and beautiful.
+Canada's most diverse metropolis, Montréal is an island city that favors style and elegance over order or even prosperity, a city where past and present intrude on each other daily.
+In some ways it resembles Vienna—well past its peak of power and glory, perhaps, yet still vibrant and grand.

-Montréal takes its name from Parc du Mont-Royal, a stubby plug of tree-covered igneous rock that rises high above the surrounding cityscape.
-Although its height is unimpressive, "the Mountain" forms one of Canada's finest urban parks, and views from the Chalet du Mont-Royal in the Parc du Mont-Royal provide an excellent orientation to the city's layout and major landmarks.
+Montréal takes its name from Parc du Mont-Royal, a stubby plug of tree-covered igneous rock that rises 764 feet above the surrounding cityscape.
+Although its height is unimpressive, "the Mountain" forms one of Canada's finest urban parks, and views from the Chalet du Mont-Royal atop the hill provide an excellent orientation to the city's layout and major landmarks.

-Old Montréal holds museums, the municipal government, and the magnificent Basilique Notre-Dame-de-Montréal within its network of narrow, cobblestone streets.
-Although Montréal's centre-ville, or Downtown, bustles like many other major cities on the surface, it's active below street level as well, in the Underground City.
-Residential Plateau Mont-Royal and its surrounding trendy neighborhoods are abuzz with restaurants, nightclubs, art galleries, and cafés.
-The greener areas of town are composed of the Parc du Mont-Royal and the Jardin Botanique, where you can walk, bike, or take a horse-drawn carriage ride along miles of paths.
+Old Montréal is home to museums, the municipal government, and the magnificent Basilique Notre-Dame-de-Montréal within its network of narrow, cobblestone streets.
+Although Montréal's centre-ville, or Downtown, bustles like many other major cities on the surface, it's active below street level as well, in the so-called Underground City–-the underground levels of shopping malls and food courts connected by pedestrian tunnels and the city's subway system, or métro.
+Residential Plateau Mont-Royal and trendy neighborhoods are abuzz with restaurants, nightclubs, art galleries, and cafés.
+The greener areas of town are composed of the Parc du Mont-Royal and the Jardin Botanique.